Justin Holmes: Amateur career

 Holmes attended Oviedo High School in Oviedo, Florida.
-Holmes played for the school's varsity baseball team all four years, he recorded a .376 batting average, 41 hits, 7 doubles and 3 triples as a senior.
+Holmes played for the school's varsity baseball team all four years, he recorded a .376 batting average, 41 hits, 7 doubles and 3 triples as a senior and was a 3rd team all-state selection as a junior.
 Holmes then enrolled at the University of South Florida, to play college baseball for the South Florida Bulls baseball team.

 As a freshman at the University of South Florida in 2001, Holmes had a .333 batting average, a .378 on-base percentage (OBP) and a .394 SLG, with two doubles.

 As a sophomore in 2002, Holmes transferred to Georgia.
 Holmes batted .311 with a .340 SLG, 3 doubles, and 17 RBIs.

 In the 2003 season as a junior, Holmes hit 1 home run, 18 doubles, 1 triple and 16 RBIs.
 After the 2003 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and the Newport Gulls of the NECBL.

 Holmes saved his greatest performance for his final year, hitting.332 and slugging.510 with 56 RBIs, 14 doubles, 3 triples, and 8 home runs.
 He was named Second Team All-Southeastern Conference and the Bulldogs finished 3rd at the 2004 College World Series.